 The average discrimination settlement amount differs from a wage claim amount.
-Employment lawsuits and claims are the biggest and most time-consuming losses that a corporation will face.
+Employment lawsuits and claims are the most significant and most time-consuming losses that a business will face.
 The average employment lawsuit will cost a company $200,000; this is made up of $80,000 for the employer’s attorneys’ fees, $80,000 for the employee’s attorneys’ fees, and $40,000 in settlement to the employee.
 The “average” is not a good benchmark because the issues alleged in the lawsuit determine the settlement amount.
 For example, the average discrimination settlement amount may be $80,000; likewise, an employee’s lawsuit alleging wage violations maybe $10,000.

-During the last five years alone, 60% of employers have faced an employment lawsuit.
+During the last five years alone, 60% of employers have faced employment lawsuits.
 Every year the EEOC secures approximately $404 million from U.S employers.
 So, yes, your company is at risk for lawsuits.

 The Cost of Defending an Employee’s Lawsuit

-The average cost of out of court settlements for employee lawsuits is approximately $40,000.
-Approximately 10% of discrimination and wrongful termination cases will have a $1 million settlement.
-The majority of employment cases, when taken to court, are ruled in the employee’s favour.
+The average cost of out-of-court settlements for employee lawsuits is approximately $40,000.
+About 10% of discrimination and wrongful termination cases will have a $1 million settlement.
+The majority of employment cases, when taken to court, are ruled in the employee’s favor.

 Litigation costs are getting more expensive.
-In 2000, the average cost of litigation was $66 million, in 2008 it rose 73% to $115 million.
-This means that the cost of litigation rises approximately 9% a year.
+In 2000, the average cost of litigation was $66 million.
+In 2008 it rose 73% to $115 million.
+This means that the cost of litigation increases approximately 9% a year.